sriramamadusuthanan/Mini_project/README.md

 This repository has java mini project mainly (spring boot API)

 1.A simple weather application built with Spring Boot, Thymeleaf, and OpenWeather API.
+2.A simple Task Manager (To-do List)  application built with Spring Boot which includes validation, Login using PIN, and manual session.
+# Task Manager

+A Simple task Manager with proper way to
+- To add Task
+- Auto generation of Date and time of creating Task
+- Once marked as completed automatically cleared at 10:00 pm.
+- A four digit PIN to login to the API

+## Architecture
+- A Simple Diagram to understand the overview of the API

 # 🌦 Spring Boot Weather App

 A simple and responsive weather application built using: